grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

 We decide to explore the falls to check the veracity of the salmon claim.
-We are sceptical; fish jumping, we suspect, only occurs when Grizzly Bears and a BBC wildlife camera team is present.
+We are sceptical; fish jumping, we suspect, only occurs when Grizzly Bears and a BBC wildlife camera team are present.
 To our great surprise, salmon are demonstrably (if intermittently) trying to jump up the falls; we see one within the first couple of minutes.
 It's quite something!

 The fish are not small - a good couple of feet long, I'd guess, and they often